JacobElbaz/JacobElbaz/README.md

 ## Let's Connect!

 Are you as passionate about technology as I am?
 Let's connect and collaborate!
 Whether you're interested in discussing potential projects, sharing ideas, or just geeking out over the latest tech trends, I'd love to hear from you.
 Feel free to reach out through GitHub or connect with me on [LinkedIn](https://www.linkedin.com/in/jacob-elbaz).

-## Looking Ahead

-I'm actively seeking a long-term opportunity in the field of Frontend/Fullstack development.
-If you're searching for a dedicated developer who can bring creativity, proficiency, and a thirst for learning to your team, let's talk!

 Thank you for visiting my GitHub profile.
 Here's to coding, creating, and conquering the tech world, one project at a time! 🚀🔥